Rohit-M17/Most-Active-Cookie/README.md

 * I would have written some more logic to check if the values in the CSV file were correct before allowing them into my dictionary, but I thought that was outside the spec of the assignment.

 * I am unfamiliar with building systems, but I will research how to implement them.
 I appreciate you exposing me to this topic.
-When handed an assignment to work on, I love learning how everything works, and I enjoy learning how to improve my code for future functionality.
+When handed an assignment to work on, I love learning how everything works, and I enjoy learning how to improve my code for future functionality even more.